Why Do We Stereotype?

 - “I got told I was being ‘selfish’ for wanting a relationship without sex and that ‘I should expect my boyfriend to cheat on me’”

 Receiving messages like this from one’s peers—that a person is “coldhearted,” “sick,” or “selfish” because they belong to a certain community—can have profoundly negative psychological effects.
 Many of us can attest to how easy it is to believe the insults people sling at you.
-If, as a member of an oft-stereotyped group, you hear the same insults on a regular basis, those insults can prove all the more insidious.
+If, as a member of an oft-stereotyped group, you hear the same insults on a regular basis, those insults can prove insidious.

 How can we fight against stereotyping, both in our communities and within ourselves?

-The best way to fight the myths and misunderstandings surrounding a group of people is to become educated on what it actually means to be a member of that community.
+The best way to fight the misunderstandings surrounding a group of people is to become educated on what it actually means to be a member of that community.
 When it comes to asexuality, more people are being educated daily, and myriad safe spaces have popped up online for asexual and/or questioning individuals and their allies to chat, share resources, and get emergency help.

 AVEN, for example, is the largest online network for the asexual community, and provides acceptance, discussion forums, and educational information.
 Other resources include The Trevor Project, which offers crisis intervention for LGBTQ+ youth, and the website for Asexual Awareness Week (October 22-28), an international campaign that seeks to educate the world about asexuality.
 To support these causes, you can find out how to donate time or money on their respective webpages.
 Our free mental health resource library, The Resilient Brain Project, also has many tools on identity and discrimination that you may find useful.